 Expenses were cited by 39% as the main reason people are not saving.
-The second reason is that their job isn’t good enough, while an equal amount said the main reason they aren’t saving more is because they “haven’t gotten around to it.”
+The second reason is that their job isn’t good enough, while an equal amount said the main reason they aren’t saving more is that they “haven’t gotten around to it.”

-There are no steps, formulas or secrets to become a millionaire.
+There are no steps, formulas or secrets to becoming a millionaire.
 But there are strategies that can help you reach your goals.
 At the end of the day, you control your future and how you approach it, and that is the biggest determining factor as to whether you will become a millionaire.

 One of the oldest rules of personal finance paying yourself first.
 This means before you pay your bills, buy groceries, or spend on anything else, set aside a portion of your income to save.
 This habit, developed early, can help you become a millionaire.

 There are many ways to save more, but to save big, you need to think bigger than giving up your daily cup of Starbucks.
 There’s a money lesson to be learned from this couple who spent $30,000 eating out in a year– money that could have easily been part of their savings.

 One way to achieve a seven-figure net worth is to put away all the raises and bonuses you get.
 But as behavioral finance research shows, depriving yourself too much may cause you to binge later.
 So as a compromise, save 50%.
 Spending the rest on yourself should help you feel like you’ve celebrated your success without derailing your financial goals.

 The rule of thumb for how much house you can afford is 28% of gross monthly income, but who says you have to spend all 28%?
 Think about it, do you really need the space, or could you be just as happy if you spent a little less on your home?
 For example, this couple banked 50,000 by paying a smaller percentage of their income on their condo.